zio/zio-quill/CODEGEN.md

 ````

-If you wish to generate schemas with custom table or column names, you need to use the ComposeableTraitsGen
+If you wish to generate schemas with custom table or column names, you need to use the `ComposeableTraitsJdbcCodegen`
-in order to generate your schemas.
+in order to generate your schemas with `querySchema` objects.

 ## Composeable Traits Codegen

 The `ComposeableTraitsJdbcCodegen` allows you to customize table/column names in entity case classes
-and generates the necessary `querySchema` object in order to map them.
-Additionally, it generates a
+and generates the necessary `querySchema` object in order to map the fields.
-database-independent query schema trait which can be composed with a `Context` object of your choice.
+Additionally, it generates a database-independent query schema trait which can be composed
+with a `Context` object of your choice.

 Given the following schema:
 ````sql